alishak19/basicchatbot.github.io/README.md

 # basicchatbot
- a simple tutorial, customizing via knowledge of libraries and ML mechanics
+F a simple tutorial, customizing via knowledge of libraries and ML mechanics